gowalla-archive/chronologic/README.md

 TODO
 ----
-- store timestamps with everything
+- store timestamps with everything (perhaps prepend event keys with a datetime string (so require created_at?))
 - also a good idea to make event-ids in timelines key names, not values, so that inserts are idempotent (then how are they sorted? prepend timestamp?)
 - speed up ruby client: persistent connections, yajl, etc
 - re-write server/connection in node